 Why do some people decide to get dentures instead of implants?

 Dentures, on the one hand, are more affordable.
 Made out of plastic or resin, dentures are custom made to fit your mouth.
-You can get full dentures to replace all of your teeth, which is ideal if you have lost quite of bit of your teeth.
+You can get complete dentures to replace all of your teeth, which is ideal if you have lost quite of bit of your teeth.

 Partials are another option.
-These are similar to retainers considering how they feel and how they’re made.
-Both are made with a wire “base” which you can pop in and out of your mouth.
+These are similar to retainers, considering how they feel and how they’re made.
+Both are made with a wire “base,” which you can pop in and out of your mouth.
 The difference is that your partial will fill the gaps in your mouth with missing teeth (usually just a few in the front).